Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Discussion

 \subsection{Summary of Findings}

 Our analysis demonstrates that BDARMA models achieve the lowest forecast error for EMEA and competitive performance across other destination regions, with particular strength where multiple origin markets exhibit rich compositional dynamics.
 For EMEA, BDARMA achieves 27\% lower forecast error than na\"ive methods, with highly significant improvement ($p < 0.001$).
 Averaged across all destinations, ETS slightly edges BDARMA (MAE 0.0086 vs.\ 0.0089), though the difference is not statistically significant.
 The model also significantly outperforms seasonal na\"ive across most regions, reflecting its ability to adapt to regime changes while still capturing underlying temporal patterns.
+Throughout, these forecasts concern booking-month composition rather than realized stay-month arrivals, so they are best interpreted as leading indicators of market mix.

-A key methodological finding is the importance of seasonal precision.
-By allowing the Dirichlet concentration parameter to vary with Fourier seasonal terms, we capture the empirical pattern documented in Figure~\ref{fig:precision_season}: compositional volatility differs systematically across months, with spring and early summer showing greater dispersion than autumn.
-This specification substantially improved forecast accuracy compared to constant-precision alternatives, particularly for NAMER and APAC where seasonal patterns in precision are pronounced.
+An important modeling choice in our implementation is seasonal precision.
+By allowing the Dirichlet concentration parameter to vary with Fourier seasonal terms, we align the model with the empirical pattern documented in Figure~\ref{fig:precision_season}: compositional volatility differs systematically across months, with spring and early summer showing greater dispersion than autumn.
+Because we do not present a dedicated constant- versus seasonal-precision ablation, however, the paper should be read as providing substantive motivation for this extension rather than a definitive estimate of its incremental forecasting value.

 The BDARMA(1,1) specification achieves the best in-sample fit for three of four destination regions (BDARMA(2,1) is preferred for EMEA), as measured by LOO-CV, indicating that both autoregressive and moving average components capture important features of compositional dynamics.
 The relative advantage of BDARMA varies systematically with the nature of compositional variation: it excels where multiple origin markets compete with shares in the 5--25\% range (EMEA), performs comparably to simpler methods where one market dominates (NAMER), and is outperformed by ETS in settings with smooth trend dynamics (LATAM).
 As shown in Section~\ref{sec:data}, the HHI concentration analysis (Figure~\ref{fig:hhi}) helps explain this pattern: BDARMA provides greatest value for destinations with diverse origin portfolios where compositional dynamics are meaningful.